-CSL also has a strong commitment to advancing women in the workplace.
+CSL remains steadfast in its commitment to advancing women in the workplace.
 Women represent 59% of our global workforce.
-The Board of Directors and Executive Team monitor the percentage of women in the workforce with a particular focus on Senior Executive and People Manager positions.
+The Board of Directors and Executive Leadership Team monitor the percentage of women in the workforce with a particular focus on Senior Executive and People Manager (meaning managers with three or more direct reports) positions.

-Our Board, Senior Executive and People Manager gender representation progress through the 2022/23 financial year, compared to our long-term goal, is as follows:
+Our Board, Senior Executive and People Manager gender representation progress through the 2023/24 financial year, compared to our long-term goals, is as follows: